SatelCreative/spylib/README.md

 ### OAuth

+**Notice** there have been considerable changes to the oauth in version 3.

 Rather than reimplementing for each app the
 [Shopify OAuth authentication](https://shopify.dev/tutorials/authenticate-with-oauth)
 one can simple get a [FastAPI](https://fastapi.tiangolo.com/) router that provides